Purchase Order vs Invoice – Differences and Similarities

 As businesses start receiving tons of purchase orders and invoices through avenues like email, fax, snail mail, etc, handling them all manually is time-consuming and error-prone.
-What is even worse is that businesses can’t just discard the crucial data available in these documents.
+But each small data point is extremely important to the process being effective.

 Not all businesses can afford to invest in a complex electronic data interchange (EDI) system with their suppliers.
-To avoid losing data trapped inside purchase order invoices, organizations can turn to solutions like automation.
-Using a process automation tool like KiSSFLOW, businesses of all sizes run their procurement processes like purchase order and invoice management through a system built specifically to enhance the speed and efficiency of these core procurement functions.
+To avoid losing data trapped inside purchase order invoices, organizations can turn to procurement solutions like Kissflow Procurement Cloud.
+Using such a tool, businesses of all sizes run their procurement processes like purchase order and invoice management through a system built specifically to enhance the speed and efficiency of these core procurement functions.

-Procurement automation software like KiSSFLOW makes it easy for organizations to extract data from all types of invoices and purchase orders (pdf, scanned, or even faxed documents).
+Comprehensive procure-to-pay solutions like Kissflow make it easy for organizations to extract data from all types of invoices and purchase orders (pdf, scanned, or even faxed documents).
 What’s even better is that Kissflow is actually designed to work in tandem with other purchasing, finance, and accounting tools you may be using already, with optimal flexibility and reliability.

-Are you on the lookout for an online procurement app that makes purchase order invoice creation easy?
+Are you on the lookout for an online solution for procurement that makes purchase order invoice creation easy?
 Take a look at the Kissflow Procurement Cloud demo today, and see why it is a better way to manage your purchase orders and invoices.